-- · Holding information evenings before the children start school; - Talking to them about their child's interests and needs during our introductory sessions in school and at our home visits. - Being welcoming and approachable and having an open-door approach for parents to voice concerns/ask questions; - Parent consultation in the Autumn and Spring Terms to discuss how their child has settled and share progress and next steps for learning; - · Valuing parents' contributions to learning journeys; - Encouraging parents to read with their child at home and make comments in their reading record books: - Providing parents with an annual end of year report detailing achievements and their child's EYFS profile. - The main source of electronic communication with parents in the EYFS is via our online learning journey ClassDojo.
-Parents are able to send messages, comment on and view observations and add their own.
+- Holding information evenings before the children start school; - Talking to them about their child's interests and needs during our introductory sessions in school and at our home visits.

+- Being welcoming and approachable and having an open-door approach for parents to voice concerns/ask questions; - Parent consultation in the Autumn and Spring Terms to discuss how their child has settled and share progress and next steps for learning; - Valuing parents' contributions to learning journeys; - Encouraging parents to read with their child at home and make comments in their reading record books; - Providing parents with an annual end of year report detailing achievements and their child's EYFS profile. - Parents also receive school news through the school spider app and website.